I've completed the initial manuscript for a new project

 “Who the hell

 am I talkin’ to?”
-The man was looking all around again, beginning
+The man frantically looked all around once again,

-to feel a little spooked.
-The voice sounded like it was right there
+beginning to feel a little spooked.
+The voice sounded like it was

-next to him but there was nobody else in the room.
-He checked the
+right there next to him but there was nobody else in the room.
+He

 Everett, but I suppose that’s obvious to someone like you.
 I was

-born in 1901, which makes me one-hundred-twenty-one years old.
+born in 1901, which makes me one-hundred-twenty-two years old.
 You

 probably think I’m saying that as if it’s something to boast about.